Workers' Compensation Insurance and Temporary Modified Duty

 When the injured individual is unable to work for time other than that required for initial medical treatment, a Workers' Compensation Insurance Employee's Leave Election form must be completed and signed by the injured individual and the supervisor.
 This form must be submitted regardless of whether an employee elects to use paid leave to remain on the payroll during the period of absence.
 Such election should be noted on the form.

 Lost time due to work-related injuries or occupational disease may qualify for coverage under the Family and Medical Leave Act, provided the employee meets the eligibility requirements.
-See HOOP Policy 106 Family and Medical Leave.
+(HOOP 106, Family and Medical Leave).
+Employees may also qualify for a reasonable accommodation under HOOP 101, Disability Accommodation.

 - release by a health care provider that the employee is able to return to full or modified duty, or

 - six months from date of injury at which time the employee may be separated from the university.
-The employee may also apply for other open positions at the university.
+The employee may also apply for other open positions at the university or request a reasonable accommodation from the Office of Diversity and Equal Opportunity.

 Any weekly benefits paid are in accordance with the Texas Workers' Compensation Act.
 Additional guidelines apply to peace officers with compensable injuries.
 See UTS 185.